phillipluong/PyTorchProjects/Intro to RNNs via Fashion-MNIST/README.md

 | RNN (2-layer)  | 20             | 0.36     | 84.90%       | 872.03         |
 | LSTM (2-layer) | 18             | 0.77     | 77.30%       | 2628.22        |

+A quick mention of the hyperparameters - the hidden layer has 100 nodes, we are using the Cross Entropy measure as the loss function, and stochastic gradient descent as the optimiser.

 Accuracy-wise, we have (from best to worst), Single layer LSTM (LSTM-1), Two layer RNN (RNN-2), Single Layer RNN (RNN-1), and Two layer LSTM (LSTM-2).
 In this case, it appears that LSTM has a sufficient amount of complexity for accurate predictions, while LSTM-2 made it too complex.
 Also notice that the RNN models went the other way around, with RNN-2 working better than RNN-1 after 20 epochs.

 One other thing to point out is that the LSTM models took much longer to train than the RNN models.
 So we had increasing accuracy from RNN-1, to RNN-2, to LSTM-1, noticing that there is an increase in processing time for increasing complexity (which may not be so beneficial, if we look at the outcome of LSTM-2).